 Don't let the panic about what to wear in the snow stop you from enjoying this delightfully festive weather.
 While a little more careful planning is needed for snow day outfits, you can easily stay warm and stylish with these simple ideas and tips.

 The warmest leggings and the best joggers can be a total game-changer when it comes to what to wear in the snow.
-Streamlined and cozy, a pair of warm leggings or fitted sweatpants, crafted from a wool or cashmere mix will trap the heat and are ideal for how to style knee-high boots as they tuck in with ease, offering extra protection from the chill and slushy snow.
-Pair your trousers with your best sweaters - cashmere or wool are a good option, and use this moment as an opportunity to discover how to style oversized sweaters, as longer line iterations look great with leggings for a balanced silhouette.
+Streamlined and cosy, a pair of warm leggings or fitted joggers, crafted from a wool or cashmere mix will trap the heat and are ideal for wearing with knee-high boots as they tuck in with ease, offering extra protection from the chill and slushy snow.
+Pair your trousers with your best sweaters - cashmere or wool are a good option (as natural fabrics keep you warm but are still breathable), and use this moment as an opportunity to discover how to style oversized sweaters, as longer line iterations look great with leggings for a balanced silhouette.
 If you want an extra layer, slip a thermal top or vest underneath for a snuggly feel and top with a waterproof puffer coat to avoid feeling damp at the end of your journey.

 2. Down Puffer Coat

-Puffer jackets are one of the biggest coat trends this season has to offer and the best puffer jackets will carry you through snowy days with ease.
+Puffer jackets are one of the biggest coat trends of 2023 and the best puffer jackets will carry you through snowy days with ease.
 Ideally, you're looking for a puffer packed with down - synthetic or feather, as these are designed to keep your body temperature regulated, ensuring the bite of the snow stays at bay.
 Longer-line puffer jackets will offer added protection to your lower half, and those with a double front fastening, such a zip and then a popper or buttoned flap will trap in even more warmth.
 High collars, faux fur trims and hoods are all fantastic extra features that will improve your coat's ability to tackle the weather.